renatoribeiroqc/kipu-bank-v3/README.md

 ETH / Arbitrary token deposit via Router:
 - Prepare Universal Router `commands` and `inputs` encoding an exact‑input route to USDC (single or multi‑hop), including `amountOutMin`.
-- For ETH: call `depositETH(commands, inputs, minUsdcOut)` with `value` set.
-Contract pre‑screens `minUsdcOut` vs cap, then executes.
+- For ETH: call `depositETH(commands, inputs, minUsdcOut, deadline)` with `value` set.
+Contract pre‑screens `minUsdcOut` vs cap, then executes with the given `deadline`.
-- For ERC‑20: approve KipuBankV3 to pull `token`, then call `depositArbitraryToken(token, amount, commands, inputs, minUsdcOut)`.
+- For ERC‑20: approve KipuBankV3 to pull `token`, then call `depositArbitraryToken(token, amount, commands, inputs, minUsdcOut, deadline)`.

 Withdraw USDC:
 - Call `withdrawUSDC(amountUsdc, to)`; respects the $1,000 USD‑6 per‑tx limit and your balance.